What is the maximum number of participants?

 Are the trips suitable for non-photographer companions as well?

 Absolutely, we receive non-photographers companions all the time and, as long as they also enjoy nature, they always have a great time.
+That being said, it’s important to mention that as a photo tour we strive to make the best photos, and that means sometimes staying at the same place for hours, so non-photographers will have to be patient with this.

 Are the trips suitable for children?

-It depends, but for most cases I’d say not really.
-If it’s an older chidren that has a strong interest on wildlife and nature photography than ok, but otherwise it’s really more difficult because we stay out long hours, often waiting in silence for a Jaguar to wake up or something like that.
+It depends, but for most cases I’d say no. If it’s an older chidren that has a strong interest on wildlife and nature photography than ok, but otherwise it’s really more difficult because we stay out long hours, often waiting in silence for a Jaguar to wake up or something like that.
 So it’s not a kind of trip I reccommend for children.

 Is crime an issue in the areas we visit?